HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 ```

 ### FHIR Resource Interactions: `scratchpad.*`
 While interacting with an embedded SMART app, a clinician may make decisions that should be implemented in the EHR with minimal clicks.
-SMART Messaging exposes an API to the clinician's scratchpad within the EHR, which may contain FHIR resources unavailable on the RESTful FHIR API.
-For example, the proposed CDS Hooks decision workflow can be implemented through SMART Messaging.
+SMART Web Messaging exposes an API to the clinician's scratchpad within the EHR, which may contain FHIR resources unavailable on the RESTful FHIR API.
+For example, the proposed CDS Hooks decision workflow can be implemented through SMART Web Messaging.
 Messages affecting the scratchpad match the pattern `scratchpad.*`.

 ```js
 SMART.messaging.send(